johnpeart/johnpeart.github.io/_posts/2016-04-17-eurovision-song-contest-2016-first-listens.md

     Let's hope this Shaft rip off falls at the first hurdle.

 - country: "Russia"
-  emoji: ""
   song: "You Are The Only One"
   artist: "Sergey Lazarev"
   semifinal: 1
-  final: false
+  final: true
   commentary: |
     A decent key change, and some false endings make this a pretty full on dance number.
 A fairly weak male vocal though.

 - country: "Czech Republic"
-  emoji: ""
   song: "I Stand"
   artist: "Gabriela Gunčíkov"
   semifinal: 1
-  final: false
+  final: true
   commentary: |
     There's clearly a competent singer here, but the song is just uninspiring ballad that never quite pulls your heartstrings.

 - country: "Cyprus"
-  emoji: ""
   song: "Alter Ego"
   artist: "Minus One"
   semifinal: 1
-  final: false
+  final: true
   commentary: |
     After 2015's Cypriot snooze fest, this is pretty refreshing and fun!
 I'm not cool enough to have an opinion about this energised rock song.

 - country: "Austria"
-  emoji: ""
   song: "Loin d'ici"
   artist: "ZOË"
   semifinal: 1
-  final: false
+  final: true
   commentary: |
     Austria must've just gotten last year's bill.
 That's the only reason I can think of for a song with no discernible hook and a 90s vibe.

 - country: "Estonia"
-  emoji: ""
   song: "Play"
   artist: "Jüri Pootsmann"
   semifinal: 1